Danny Dunn and the Homework Machine

 Danny Dunn and the Homework Machine is the third novel in the Danny Dunn series of juvenile science fiction/adventure books written by Raymond Abrashkin and Jay Williams.
-The book is "about a boy who invents a machine to do his homework for him only to be tricked into doing more with his spare time".
+The book is "about a boy who uses a machine invented by a professor to do his homework for him and his two friends".

 The book was first published in 1958 and originally illustrated by Ezra Jack Keats.
 This is the first novel in the series to feature Irene.

 Plot

 Professor Bullfinch has created a new design of computer in which the government may be greatly interested.
 He has to go away and leaves Danny Dunn the responsibility of continuing the process of programming data files into it.
 After using the computer to answer a question for his new friend, neighbour Irene Miller, he gets the idea to have the computer prepare homework.
 With his friend Joe Pearson and with Irene, they program the contents of textbooks into the computer.
 They have some success with the machine before it is sabotaged.
 Danny figures out what is wrong with the machine and corrects the problem.
 Danny's teacher also learns about the machine, and gives a special challenge to the Homework Champions.